 Increased adoption of Agile and DevOps practices

-In DevOps software testing starts from the very beginning of software development lifecycle.
+In DevOps, software testing starts from the very beginning of the software development lifecycle.
 As a result, most of the defects can be recognized at the earliest and the high-quality application will make it to the market sooner.
 This approach enables Continuous Delivery and Continuous Integration.

 No surprise, 30% of the WQR respondents claimed these methods to be a significant aspect of their today IT business strategy.